Written by Benjy

 It also means I get things wrong sometimes.
 Research changes.
 Guidelines get updated.
 When that happens, I'd rather fix it than defend it.

+- Corrections welcome.
 If you spot something that's out of date, miscited, or just wrong — let me know.
 That's genuinely the most useful thing a reader can do.

 What's on the site